Tulip Time Festival History

 In 1986 talks first began to extend the 4-day Festival due to the fact that the tulips were in bloom for most of May.
 After several years, in 1991 the Festival grew to a 10-day event.
 This change was made to better accommodate visitors and motor coach groups who had to visit Holland prior to the Festival to see the tulips due to hotel room shortages.
 During the initial talks in 1986, hotel rooms numbered 350.
 In 1991, they numbered 773.
 For the next 5 years the Festival flourished.
 Beginning in 1997, a new weather trend began.
 This global warming resulted in a change in the early growth and blooming of the tulips.

 Due to the continued warm weather trends and global warming, in the summer of 2001, the Festival Board of Directors and Staff made the decision to move the Festival up one week earlier, and shortened it to 8 days.
 This would allow the Festival to better coincide with the blooming of the tulips.

-The Tulip Time Festival continues to add and upgrade events and activities offered each year.
-The Festival provides entertainment for all ages including: concerts, meal shows, parades, Klompen Dance, Town Crier Competition, Art & Craft Fair, Trolley Tours, Kinderplaats, some of the most unique area attractions and much more!
+The Tulip Time Festival now strives to add and upgrade events and activities offered.
+The Festival provides entertainment for all ages including: concerts, shows, parades, Klompen Dance, Art & Craft Fair, Historic Tours, some of the most unique area attractions and much more!
 Dutch heritage and culture run deep in Holland and help shape the future of Tulip Time Festival activities.
 Come see for yourself why Readers Digest has named The Holland Tulip Time Festival the “Best Small Town Festival in America”!